-Blu-ray is an optical disc format used to store high-definition video as well as games.
+Blu-ray is an optical disc format used to store high-definition video as well as games and audio.
 These discs are the next generation of DVDs delivering Full HD picture quality and because they look and feel like standard DVDs, they’re just as easy to use.
 Perhaps most importantly, the menus are similar on both formats, and Blu-ray players can playback your entire library of silver discs whether they are CD or DVD.

-Blu-ray discs produce the best possible picture quality for an HDTV—even better than HD cable or satellite broadcasts, and is really the only way to get 3D content.
+Blu-ray discs produce the best possible picture quality for an HDTV—even better than HD cable or satellite broadcasts, and is really the only way to get Full 1080p 3D content.
 They have up to seven times the resolution of DVD.
 Simply put, everything looks sharper—details such as skin and hair, patterns on clothing and even faces of people in the background can appear razor sharp.
 Also, Blu-ray discs provide far more accurate colour which creates richer, more life-like pictures that feel almost three-dimensional (even without 3D technology).

 Blu-ray has taken the home surround sound capabilities first heard and felt from DVD to another level.
 Its high capacity format allows for more depth of sound and better support for additional speakers.
 Some of the new surround sound formats supported on Blu-ray, such as Dolby TrueHD and DTS-HD Master Audio, are basically identical to the original sound sent to theatres.
 So the only limitation on the sound quality is your home theatre system or TV.
 And with home theatre systems now available in every size and price range, it’s easier than ever to upgrade your equipment and get a more theatrical experience at home.

 How it Works

 Even though they are the same size and shape as DVDs, everything about Blu-ray discs has been redesigned: